 Lion School

-It was definitely an adventure for the little lions, and a learning experience for all of them.
-Hopefully the ones that hid in the grass are a little braver now they’ve seen their sibling come out of the ordeal unscathed.
+It was definitely an adventure for the little lions and a learning experience for all of them.
+With their sibling’s courage leading the way, maybe next time they’ll be a little braver.